Ted Raph: Personal life

 Ted Raph was born in Boston, Massachusetts.
 He was the son of Louis Raffiewitz and Sarah Ann Gorney, Jewish immigrants from the area of Nezhin, Ukraine, Russia.
 His father's surname was changed by immigration authorities during registration when he entered the U.S. In 1905, Louis was a clothier.
+His maternal grandparents were Irish.
+His grandfather Mathew A. McGuire was born in Ballyhaunis, Mayo, Ireland.

 Like other Jewish band members, such as pianist Joel Shaw and drummer Smith Howard whose real names were Joel Schwartz and Sal Horowitz, Raph changed his name legally from Jehial Isadore Raph to Theodore Earl Raph on March 24, 1930.

 He married Marion McGuire in 1930, and in 1933 they had had a son, Alan Raph, who later became a noted bass trombonist, composer, and conductor.
 After they divorced, Raph married Janet Hughes in 1950.
 They divorced and in 1958 Raph married Jane Beasley, a professor of early childhood education at Rutgers University.
 They remained married until his death in 1991.